PoCInnovation/Underflow/README.md

 You need to have Apache Kafka and Zookeper for the stream communication.

-# First you need to create topic's partitions : One for Manager's communications and one to traffic lights communications
+# First you need to create topic's partitions :
+## One for Manager's communications and one to traffic lights communications

+* Download apache kafka here https://kafka.apache.org/downloads
+* Install regularflow with setup :

+    ./setup install

+* Start a kafka's broker and a Zookeper's server
-* run this code in an python's interpreter
+* Run this code in an python's interpreter

 ```from confluent_kafka.admin import AdminClient, NewTopic